mui/material-ui/docs/pages/blog/2021-developer-survey-results.md

 <p class="blog-description">1501 out of 1589 answered</p>

-Very different from last year, Typescript just jumped off and it's the primary type system used out there.
-It seems reasonable to expect more people to use a type system rather than not.
+These results are very different from last year—Typescript just jumped off and it's now the primary type system used out there.
+It seems reasonable to expect more people to start using type systems.

 ### Which framework are you using, if any?